evernym/sgl/README.md

 SGL is a simple but flexible [DSL]( https://en.wikipedia.org/wiki/Domain-specific_language) for granting and testing privileges (authorization).
-You can use this language to write powerful but easy-to-read rules about who should be able to do what, and then to match people against the rules to enforce business logic.
+You can use it to write rules about who should be able to do what, and then to compare people to the rules to enforce business logic.
 Among other things, this lets you create custom [Role-Based Access Control]( https://en.wikipedia.org/wiki/Role-based_access_control) mechanisms.

 For example, here's an SGL rule that says only members of the press